-To investigate the support effect the alumina support was replaced by the typical photocatalyst, TiO2.
+To investigate the support effect, the alumina support was replaced by a typical photocatalyst, TiO2.
 As shown in Fig. S1a, CO2 conversion rate over Pt/TiO2 increased from 10 to 250 μ molg-1min-1 when temperature increased from 80 to 400 °C. These rates were also significantly promoted by light irradiation.
 For example, the CO2 conversion rate was 50 μ molg-1min-1 at 80 °C with light on while it was only about 10 μ molg-1min-1 in the dark.
 Moreover, the light induced CO2 conversion rate, 50 μ molg-1min-1, was identical to the rate measured at 250 °C in the dark.
 The CO2 conversion and CO production rates over Pt/TiO2 were similar to those of Pt/Al2O3.
-The slightly higher activity of Pt/TiO2 may be due to strong interaction between the Pt metal and TiO2 support resulting in higher dispersion of Pt and inhibition of sintering [16].
-Due to very small difference in catalytic activity of both catalysts and to exclude the photocatalytic effect of titania the following investigations of the mechanism of CO2 hydrogenation on Pt sites were conducted on Pt/Al2O3.
+The slightly higher activity of Pt/TiO2 may be due to strong interaction between the Pt and TiO2 support resulting in higher dispersion of Pt and inhibition of sintering [24].
+Obviously, both catalysts exhibited very small differences in catalytic activity.
+Besides, Al2O3, as a support with high surface area facilitates high dispersion of Pt even without strong-metal support interaction.
+Moreover, with the wide band gap it can not be excited by light, which allows to decouple photoexcitation of Pt species and the photocatalytic effect of titania.
+Thus, the following investigations of the mechanism of CO2 hydrogenation on Pt sites were conducted on Pt/Al2O3.